mofahmy/Eyeborg/README.md

 The current mapping from color to sound is loosely based on Neil Harbisson's sonochromatic scales [[1]](#links)[[2]](#links).

-Every integer hue value on the color wheel is mapped to a frequency in the range near F#4 through F#5.
+Hue values on the color wheel are mapped to frequencies in the range near F#4 through F#5.

 Microtone[[4]](#links) sound synthesis is achieved using JFugue [[5]](#links).